Woman in a modern kitchen uses her smartphone and laptop.

 Make all payments on time

 Your payment history plays a significant role in determining your credit scores.
 You may quickly tank your credit by letting bills pile up.
-To achieve a good credit score, avoid missing payments or paying late on your credit card, loans, or other recurring bills.
+To achieve higher credit scores, avoid missing payments or paying late on your credit card, loans, or other recurring bills.
 Always pay at least the monthly minimum.
 If bills sometimes slip your mind, try setting reminders on your phone or automating your payments with autopay.

 Did you know?

-High credit card balances can increase your credit utilization ratio, especially if you have low credit limits.
+A high credit card balance can increase your credit utilization ratio, especially if your credit limit is low.
 Experian explains that credit utilization in the single digits is ideal, while credit utilization that exceeds 30% might do significant damage to your credit score.
 Higher balances may become challenging to manage, leading to missed payments.

 By monitoring your credit report, you can quickly identify any issues that may hurt your score and report errors to the credit bureau.
 According to the Federal Trade Commission, you can access each of your credit reports for free once a week at annualcreditreport.com.
 Checking your credit report often can also help you stay informed about your credit.

 Your credit score is just one factor that contributes to your overall financial well-being, though it can have a significant impact.
-While a “good” credit score varies across scoring models, practicing responsible money habits may keep your credit in good shape and help you achieve your financial goals.
+While what makes a good or high credit score varies across scoring models, practicing responsible money habits may keep your credit in good shape and help you achieve your financial goals.

 Next steps